MarkEEaton/bot-tutorial-ala/README.md

 This isn't really a bot yet, but it is a script that sends out a tweet using the Twitter API.
 Our code is tweeting!

+- Clicking `Run` will run the bot.
+A console will appear at the bottom of the screen with the output

 ## Basic bot: mybot2.py

 This script is a basic Twitter bot.
 It will tweet three things from a **list** inside the script.